pilarcoscojuela/DME-scheme/README.md

-# Structural Attack on DME− Signature Scheme
+# Structural Attack on DME^- Digital Signature Scheme

 This repository implements a structural attack against the DME-minus digital signature scheme.
 The attack uses polynomial system solving and Gröbner basis techniques to recover secret keys.
 Because Magma V2.21-5 does not support exponents larger than 2^(30), this toy example works over the finite field F_q with q = 2^14.